 If you are using IK to animate your characters in Cinema 4D, you have to bake the IK before exporting using the Plugins > Mocca > Cappucino menu in Cinema 4D.
 If you don’t bake your IK prior to importing into Unity, you only get animated locators and no animated bones.

 You can speed up file import into Unity by turning off the Embed Textures preference in Cinema 4D before you export.
 Check the Cinema 4D documentation for instructions.

-In addition, when exporting from Maya, there are some extra considerations when dealing with the following:
+When exporting from 3ds Max, there are some extra considerations when dealing with the following:

-See in Glossary and N-gons on import.
-So if you want to import quads into Unity, you have to use editable poly in 3ds Max.
+3ds Max’s editable Mesh always exports triangles.
+The Editable Poly retains quads and N-gons on import.
+So if you want to import quads into Unity, you have to use an Editable Poly in 3ds Max.

 Follow these guidelines when you want to export bone-based animations in 3ds Max: